 As a superior source of copper, this supplement supports a vast array of critical bodily functions.
 Copper is an essential mineral involved in nearly every system of the body.

+Copper is a crucial cofactor for enzymes that build and repair connective tissue.
 Sufficient copper is essential for healthy skin, hair, and eyes, as well as strong bones.

 Your immune system relies on copper to function properly.
 It’s necessary for the healthy development and function of immune cells that fight off pathogens and manage inflammation.